 Benedette also confirmed that Monómeros Colombo Venezolanos S.A., the Colombian subsidiary of state-owned Venezuelan petrochemical company, Petroquímica de Venezuela (Pequiven), will pass back into the hands of the Maduro government: “This was made clear from the moment the Gustavo Petro government recognized President Maduro.
 It belongs to Venezuela, not Juan Guaidó, because Guaidó is nobody.”

-But some of Venezuela’s assets still remain in the interim government’s hands, including more than $1 billion of gold parked in the Bank of England’s vaults.
+But some of Venezuela’s assets still remain in the interim government’s hands, including around $2 billion of gold parked in the Bank of England’s vaults.
 Unlike the EU, the UK government continues to formally recognize Guaidó as interim president.
 After Maduro sued the BoE for access to the bullion, claiming it was required for a Covid-19 relief fund, a London judge reiterated in July that the bullion belongs to Guaidó.